OpenNMS/opennms-azure-iot-plugin/README.md

 # OpenNMS Azure IOT Plugin

-The goal of this plugin is to model devices from Azure IOT hubs are nodes in OpenNMS.
+This plugin models devices registed in an Azure IOT Hub to nodes in OpenNMS.

+We currently support:
+* Building a requisition from all devices in an IOT Hub
+* Generating events when a device changes connection states (polled)
+* Gathering metrics related to state changes

 ## Build & install